tensorflow/tpu/models/experimental/deeplab/README.md

 --multi_grid=4 \
 --decoder_use_separable_conv=false
 ```
 You can use `mode=eval` for evaluation after training is completed.
-The model should train to close to 0.77 MIOU in around 9 hours.
+The model should train to close to 0.74 MIOU in around 9 hours.
+If you have train_aug split available and use `--train_split=train_aug`, then MIOU should be close to 0.77.